braxtoncuneo/parallel/src/shared_mem/atomics.md

 To fix this issue, we may be tempted to fix things like the binary semaphore, but this does not work because we cannot treat decrements to this counter interchangeably.
 A decrement by a thread belonging to the current phase is not equivalent to a decrement by a thread belonging to the next phase.
-In order to distinguish between these transactions, we either need to keep different counters for adjacent phases of the barrier or force threads to wait until the current phase is fully resolved before pefroming a decrement.
+In order to distinguish between these transactions, we either need to keep different counters for adjacent phases of the barrier or force threads to wait until the current phase is fully resolved before performing a decrement.

 <!--slider split-->